bloomberg/quantum/README.md

-# Quantum Library : A scalable coroutine framework
+# Quantum Library : A scalable C++ coroutine framework
-**Quantum** is a full-featured and powerful framework build on top of the [Boost coroutine](https://www.boost.org/doc/libs/1_65_0/libs/coroutine2/doc/html/index.html) library.
+**Quantum** is a full-featured and powerful C++ framework build on top of the [Boost coroutine](https://www.boost.org/doc/libs/1_65_0/libs/coroutine2/doc/html/index.html) library.
 The framework allows users to dispatch units of work (a.k.a. _tasks_) as coroutines and execute them concurrently using the 'reactor' pattern.

 ### Features
 * Header-only library and interface-based design.